-WHEN, with a pain he desires to explain to his servitors, Baby
+WHEN, with a pain he desires to explain to the multitude, Baby

 Howls himself black in the face, toothlessly striving to curse;

-And the six-months-old Mother begins to inquire of the Gods if it may be
+And the six-months-old Mother begins to enquire of the Gods if it may be

 Tummy, or Temper, or Pins—what does the adequate Nurse?

 See!
-At a glance and a touch his trouble is guessed; and, thereafter,
+At one turn of her head the trouble is guessed; and, thereafter,

-She juggles (unscarred by his throes) with drops of hot water and spoons,
+She juggles (unscared by his throes) with drops of hot water and spoons,

 Till the hiccoughs are broken by smiles, and the smiles pucker up into laughter,